 We monitor our drinking water routinely and follow all Federal and State Laws, rules and regulations.
-This report is based upon results of our monitoring for the periods from January 1, 2023, to December 31, 2023.
-The data obtained before January 1, 2023 and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
+Except where indicated otherwise, this report is basedupon results of our monitoring for the periods from January 1, 2024, to December 31, 2024.
+The data obtained before January 1, 2024 and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.